Herb Potato Salad features lots of fresh parsley, thyme and chives tossed with a garlicky lemon-dijon dressing that’s mayo-free and easy to customize!

 - Easy Lemony Asparagus Pasta Salad

-Fresh Herb Potato Salad with tender potatoes, a flavorful mix of parsley, thyme and chives, and lemon-dijon dressing, makes a delicious side!
-Customizable, gluten free, mayo free and vegan.
+Fresh Herby Potato Salad with tender potatoes, a flavorful mix of herbs, and lemon-dijon dressing make a delicious vegan side!
+It’s easy to customize and mayonnaise-free.

 - Prep Time: 15 min

 - Total Time: 21 minutes